lammps/lammps/doc/src/dump_modify.rst

 ----------

-The *every* keyword does two things.
-It specifies that the interval between dump snapshots will be specified in timesteps, which is the default if the *every* or *every/time* keywords are not used.
+The *every* keyword can be used with any dump style except the *dcd* and *xtc* styles.
+It does two things.
+It specifies that the interval between dump snapshots will be set in timesteps, which is the default if the *every* or *every/time* keywords are not used.
 See the *every/time* keyword for how to specify the interval in simulation time, i.e. in time units of the :doc:`units <units>` command.
-This command also sets the interval value, which overrides the dump frequency originally specified by the :doc:`dump <dump>` command.
+The *every* keyword also sets the interval value, which overrides the dump frequency originally specified by the :doc:`dump <dump>` command.

-The every keyword can be specified in one of two ways.
+The *every* keyword can be specified in one of two ways.
 It can be a numeric value in which case it must be > 0.
 Or it can be an :doc:`equal-style variable <variable>`, which should be specified as v_name, where name is the variable name.